LambdaLabs/docsy-lambda-docs/content/en/cloud/api-add-ssh-key.md

 Replace **API-KEY** with your actual API key. **Don't remove the trailing colon (:).**

-Replace **SSH-KEY-ID** with the ID of the instance you want details about.
+Replace **SSH-KEY-ID** with the ID of the SSH key you want to delete.

 {{% alert title="Note" color="info" %}}
 [Use the API to obtain the IDs of the SSH keys saved in your account]({{< relref "#list-the-ssh-keys-saved-in-your-account" >}}).